hwiberg/SSAC2020/README.md

 # SSAC2020: An Optimization Approach to Roster Creation
 Materials for Sloan Sports Analytics Conference 2020 workshop on optimization using Julia/JuMP.
 In this session, we will implement optimization models using the programming language Julia and the JuMP library.

-Julia is a "high-level, high-performance dynamic programming language for technical computing", and JuMP is a library that allows us to easily formulate optimization problems and solve them using a variety of solvers.
+Before this session, follow the preassignment below to setup Julia and JuMP if you would like to run the code on your own computer.
+The data files and notebook that we will can be downloaded above (`NBA_data_2018_2019.csv`, `NBA_data_2018_2019_playoffs.csv`, and `SSAC20 Julia and JuMP Tutorial.ipynb`.

 ## Preassignment Part 1: Install Julia

 The first step is to install a recent version of Julia.
+Julia is a "high-level, high-performance dynamic programming language for technical computing", and JuMP is a library that allows us to easily formulate and solve optimization problems.

 The current version is 1.3.1\.
 Versions of Julia for all platforms are available [here](https://julialang.org/downloads/).

 ### Install JuMP and Cbc in Julia